0xCSMNT/protocol-modelling/README.md

    - Manages multiple Portals
    - Implements the high-level investment strategy

+Note: The Portal and Fund contracts will probably be combined in the final design.
+They are functionally identical right now

 ## Optimization Problem

 The core challenge is to balance two competing factors: